Nde-Dilan/vscode-power-mode/README.md

 ## Features:
 * NEW: POWERFUL Combo Meter!
 * Strong default settings
 * Easily choose from a variety of [built-in effects](#choose-your-explosions) including explosions, interdeminsional portals, and clippy.
-Or quickly edd your own!
+Or quickly add your own!
 * Extremely Customizable -- 20+ settings to get exactly the experience you want

 ![settings](images/settings.png)